 A ridge vent is $5-7 per linear foot.
 Ice & Water shield is $4-6+ per linear foot, depending on the type / brand of Ice & Water product used.
 Smooth-faced Grace I&W shield is the most expensive type and is rarely used, while a granular surface I&W shield is the least expensive and most common.

 The average cost-per-square for an asphalt shingle roof will vary greatly based on where you live.
-The same roof in Metro Boston, MA area will cost almost double of that, somewhere in rural Alabama or in the now-struggling metro Detroit area.
+The same roof in Metro Boston, MA will cost almost double one located somewhere in rural Alabama or in the now-struggling metro Detroit area.
 The average cost of a roofing square in Massachusetts ranges from $375 – $425 per square.
 Basically, roofing costs are directly related to the cost of living in your area.

 Metal Roofing Prices:

-Metal roofing is an excellent choice to solve your roofing problems for a VERY long time, and most metal roofs are considered life-time roofing material.
-Metal roofs offer long-lasting protection, reduction in energy costs (as most metal roofs are in fact cool roofs, and qualify for $1500 federal tax credit), and when properly installed, metal roofs eliminate / solve most roof leak issues such as Ice Dams.
+Metal is an excellent choice to solve your roofing problems for a VERY long time, and most metal roofs are considered life-time material.
+They offer long-lasting protection, reduction in energy costs (as most are in fact cool roofs, and qualify for $1500 federal tax credit).
+When properly installed, metal roofs eliminate / solve most leak issues such as Ice Dams.
 However, metal roofs cost significantly more than conventional asphalt shingles.

-Since there are many types of metal roofs, from a multitude of metal roofing manufacturers, I will concentrate on the three most common types: Standing Seam Metal Roofs, Exposed Fasteners Metal Panels (corrugated steel, R-panel, V5-crimp, etc.) and Interlocking Metal Shingles.
+Since there are many types of metal roofs, from a multitude of manufacturers, I will concentrate on the three most common types: Standing Seam, Exposed Fasteners Metal Panels (corrugated steel, R-panel, V5-crimp, etc.) and Interlocking Metal Shingles.

-While vertical panels standing seam roof may seem easy to install, it is only on roofs such as straight gable with a minimal number of penetrations.
-As the roof gets more complicated, installation of Standing Seam roof becomes MUCH more complicated, as compared to interlocking shingles.
+While a standing seam roof may seem easy to install, it is only the case on roofs, such as straight gable with a minimal number of penetrations.
+As the roof gets more complicated, installation of Standing Seam becomes MUCH more complicated, as compared to interlocking shingles.
 For example, a non-walkable (9-12 roof pitch) hip-roof is VERY difficult to nearly impossible to install, without the use of a hydraulic platform lift, as the installer has nowhere to hook his hook-latter, and it is also impossible to install roof jacks without penetrating roof panels.
 Therefore, a relatively difficult roof will cost dramatically more to install standing seam on, vs. metal shingles.

 The cost to install the metal roof in a picture above, was about $1300 per square.